The Ultimate Guide to Sofa Stain Removal

 Your similar stains for this method include all milk-based products, chocolate milk, yogurts, dairy ice cream, and vomit.

 The method of removing wine staining depends on the wine – red or white.
 White wine can be treated just like any other alcohol:

-- Extract using a rinser or cold water.
+- Extract using cold water.

 Red wine, however, needs to be treated using a coffee stain remover product Another point worth mentioning is that if you spilt red wine on natural fibre fabric, you won’t be removing the stain at all.
 Try contacting a professional for advice on how to proceed.

 The Ultimate Guide to Dealing with Food Stains